 2. How Urban Outfitters increased customer conversions by 75 percent

 Modern marketers gather a vast amount of customer data to create relevant and appealing campaigns and contextualize experience customers have with their brand.
 Understanding the users’ behaviors, habits, and preferences makes it possible to provide them with messages and experiences that create long-term customer loyalty.

 Innovation is critical, especially if millennials are the target audience of a brand.
 Just having a mobile strategy is nowhere near enough.
 Urban Outfitters, a Philadelphia-based lifestyle retailer, recognized this, and they certainly go beyond the basics to attract the demographic focused on digital.

 Using the location and activity data to support the smarter delivery of messaging, they created a 75 percent increase in customer conversions and a 146 percent increase in average revenue per recipient.
 Based on this data, they send contextual messages to customers.
 For example, if a customer has visited a nightclub, the app sends them promotions for party dresses and clutch bags.

 This example shows how insights from location data are incredibly versatile.
 Understanding how target audiences interact with the real world and their affinities visiting locations and watching TV shows, they can make better decisions across their entire marketing lifecycle.
 When brands take advantage of behavioral data to make the messaging more appealing, different messaging channels, such as push notification, email, and in-app messaging, can be a part of a cohesive strategy.

-What are the best practices for optimizing mobile commerce apps to increase sales and conversions
+The best practices for optimizing mobile commerce apps to increase sales

 The fact is that mobile commerce has expanded in the last decade.
 So how did these mobile apps get such a considerable following, and why are companies investing in mobile apps?
 There are several reasons: